NASA telescope uncovers the cause of Betelgeuse's mysterious dimming

 In the Before Times, when the coronavirus was only just beginning its grim march across the globe, our troubles were much farther away.
 About 640 light-years farther away, in fact.
 Astronomers observing Betelgeuse, a red supergiant star, had been puzzled by its mysterious dimming.
-Some believed the event, which lasted from Nov.
-2019 to Feb.
-2020, was a portent of doom signalling the star's upcoming explosion.
+Some believed the event, which lasted from November 2019 to February 2020, was a portent of doom signaling the star's upcoming explosion.
 But then the dimming abruptly stopped.

 Thanks to observations by NASA's Hubble telescope, we might know why.